elotusteam/challenges/backend.md

 > Time: 8 hours

-0. Write a simple HTTP server with authorizing by OAuth2 standard protocol.
+1. Write an authorizing server, use OAuth2 standard protocol.
+   - Register
+   - Login
+   - Revoke token by time

-1. Write an API handler a form upload file
+2. Write an API handler a form upload file

    - A file upload field named "data" (ie, `<input type="file"/>`) that uploads a file that the user selects (please do not waste time trying to make the HTML form pretty -- we don't need HTML developers, we need Backend developers)

-2. The form above should POST data to the `/upload` handler, which should write the received file data to a temporary file in /tmp.
+   - The form above should POST data to the `/upload` handler, which should write the received file data to a temporary file in /tmp.

-3. Before accepting any data, you should check that the content type of the uploaded file is an image, and that the auth token matches.
+   - Before accepting any data, you should check that the content type of the uploaded file is an image, and that the auth token matches.
 If the submission is bad, please return a 403 HTTP error code.
 Images larger than 8 megabytes should also be rejected.

-4. Write the image metadata (content type, size, etc) to a database of your choice, including all relevant HTTP information.
+   - Write the image metadata (content type, size, etc) to a database of your choice, including all relevant HTTP information.

-5. Do a short 1 or 2 paragraph write up with information on building/running the application if relevant / necessary or non-standard.
+   - Do a short 1 or 2 paragraph write up with information on building/running the application if relevant / necessary or non-standard.

 ## Notes